chihinch/kanbanno/README.md

 Boards can be shared with a team so everyone can stay informed about the progression of their project.
 Team members can interact with lists and cards just like the board's owner.

 ## Future Updates

-* Boards
-  * Users can star boards to see them at the top of their dashboard
-  * Boards can be archived and reopened
-* Lists and Cards
-  * Lists can be added to cards, and cards can be added to lists
-  * Utilisation of Atlassian's react-beautiful-dnd library to implement drag-and-drop capability to lists and cards
-  * Lists and cards and be archived
-* Sharing
-  * Users can share boards with other Kanbanno users
-  * Board members can all edit the board, lists, and cards
-* Comments and Due Dates
-  * Users can comment and add due dates to cards
-  * Due dates can display a status based on proximity to deadlines

-## Acknowledgements

-Special thanks to the authors of Trello as well as Atlassian Corporation plc for creating a wonderful app for making project management pain-free.